liambambery23/Portfolio/README.md

 # Portfolio

 In this project I constructed a web based portfolio about myself.
 There are three main pages; Index (which is the home page), Portfolio, and Contact.
 On the Index page I have included short bio about myself.
-On the Portfolio page there are currently "Coming Soon" images that do not link to anything, but as I complete more projects I will update these links.
+On the Portfolio page you can find examples of some of the projects I have worked on, including screenshots and links to the applications.
 On the contact page there is a contact form and links to my LinkedIn and Github accounts.

 ## Motivation
 The purpose of this project is to showcase my skills as a Full Stack Developer.